-However, BC shares with Fortran and C language the undesirable convention that a/bc is equivalent to (a/b)c.

-Internal storage registers to hold numbers have single lowercase letter names.
-The value of an expression can be assigned to a register in the usual way.
-The statement has the effect of increasing by three the value of the contents of the register named x.
+However, BC shares with Fortran and C language the undesirable convention that has the effect of increasing by three the value of the contents of the register named x.
 When, as in this case, the outermost operator is an "=", the assignment is performed; but the result is not printed.
 Only 26 of these named storage registers are available.